ncoghlan/misc/notes/python3/questions_and_answers.rst

 option for asynchronous IO support that already runs on both Python 2 and Python 3.

-If there is any functionality that py2exe or py2app provides that is not available in cx-Freeze, then that may also cause problems for affected projects.
+If there is any functionality that py2exe provides that is not available in cx-Freeze, then that may also cause problems for affected projects.

 There is a `Python 2 or Python 3`_ page on the Python wiki which aims to provides a reasonably up to date overview of the current state of the